-Under the terms of the Cpf1 License Agreement and other license agreements with Broad and MGH, we may be required to issue additional promissory notes in connection with the achievement of success payment criteria.
-See Note 7 to our condensed consolidated financial statements for more information regarding such success payment criteria.
+Under the terms of the Cpf1 License Agreement, Cas9-II License Agreement and a license agreement with The General Hospital Corporation, d/b/a Massachusetts General Hospital, we may be required to issue additional promissory notes in connection with the achievement of success payment criteria.
+See Notes 7 and 8 to our condensed consolidated financial statements for more information regarding these obligations.